San Francisco ADU

 How long does it take to get an ADU permit in San Francisco?

-The typical ADU permit timeline in San Francisco is Ministerial approval required within 60 days per Gov Code 65852.2(a)(3).
-SF DBI (Department of Building Inspection) ADU permits typically processed in 2-6 weeks for plan check.
-SF Planning pre-approval may add time if design review triggered..
+The typical ADU permit timeline in San Francisco is The permitting agency shall either approve or deny the application to create or serve an accessory dwelling unit within 60 days from the date the permitting agency receives a completed application if there is an existing single-family or multifamily dwelling on the lot.
+Note: SF DBI typically processes ADU permits in 2-6 weeks for plan check; SF Planning pre-approval may add time if design review is triggered (operational, not codified)..
 Total estimated permit fees are $3,000–$10,000 total permit fees depending on size and scope.

 Do I need extra parking for an ADU in San Francisco?